dscp46/als162/doc/als162_waveform.md

 ```

 ### Symbol sync strategy
-  - Most efficient: Use a derivative sign reversal to set the symbol decoding time.
+So far, over-sample the signal, then find a derivative sign reversal to set the symbol decoding time.

 ## Layer 2: The second-long frame